OFFICIAL: Lent 2021

-We begin the specially grace-filled season of Lent with Ash Wednesday on February 26, 2020, during which we are invited to contemplate on the life-giving Passion, Death and Resurrection of Our Lord.
+We begin the grace-filled season of Lent with Ash Wednesday on February 17, 2021.
+During Lent we specially contemplate the life-giving Passion, Death and Resurrection of Our Lord.

 Canon Law authorises Episcopal Conferences to determine, in place of abstinence, other forms of penance, especially works of charity and exercises of piety.
-The CCBI has discussed this in depth, and I am giving below several alternatives suggested.
-However, I encourage you to go back to our ancient practice of abstinence from all meat on Ash Wednesday and Fridays of Lent, besides also following one or more of the options given.
-We need to be generous with the Lord.
+I am giving below several alternatives suggested.
+However, I encourage all to go back to our traditional practice of abstinence from meat on Ash Wednesday and all Fridays of Lent, besides also following one or more of the options given.
 In memory of our Lord's Passion on Good Friday, and so that the fruits of Lent continue throughout the year, I strongly recommend that in our homes and institutions, we abstain from meat on all Fridays of the year.
-This is also a time for sacramental Confession.
-Please do not wait for Holy Week, but already now, benefit from the graces offered by the Sacrament of Reconciliation.

 Canon 1249 states: "All Christ's faithful are obliged by divine law, each in his own way, to do penance.
 However, so that all may be joined together in a certain common practice of penance, days of penance are prescribed.
 On these days, the faithful are in a special manner to devote themselves to prayer, to engage in works of piety and charity, and to deny themselves by fulfilling their obligations more faithfully, and specially by observing fast and abstinence."